 “Please change the lane, open manhole 300 meters ahead!!”

-Daily commuters were outraged by the stupidity of the solution.
-They could not believe, instead of closing the lid, municipality got the sign boards installed.
+Daily commuters could not believe, that instead of closing the lid, municipality got the sign boards installed.
 So they complained again and demanded to solve the problem.

-Like a good manager, Larry was well prepared for the subject.
-He ran his presentation and explained how the complains were being made by just a few grumpy commuters as the solution installed by him was actually working well.
-He backed his arguments by data, there were 4 bike and 30 car incidents reported in the first month, however after the sign boards were installed only 5 car incidents were reported in first two weeks.
+Like a good manager, Larry was well prepared with the data.
+He ran his presentation and explained how there were 30 car incidents reported in the first month, after the sign boards were installed only 5 car incidents got reported in two weeks.
 This was a direct 67% reduction in the total number of car incidents.
-Also, there were zero reported incidents of any bike casualty.

-Getting such a high improvement percentage in a time span of only 2 weeks was quite impressive and everyone welcomed Larry with a round of applause.
+This 2 weeks data was quite impressive and everyone welcomed Larry with a round of applause.

 “Well, we are definitely making a progress.
-And these complain seems to be made by some people who are never happy with anything” — someone made a comment in the meeting.
-Other members also agreed to this and felt that Larry was very serious about solving the problem and he was doing a good job.
-However they still asked Larry to see if these numbers of accidents can go lower.
-Larry promised to do his best to improve the situation and a followup meeting was planned after a month to check the progress.
+And these complains seems to be made by some people who are never happy with anything” — someone made a comment in the meeting, other members also agreed to this.

-Larry took matters very seriously and decided to do one more round of Root cause analysis.
-He again spent next few days talking to drivers, bikers, pedestrians and also in observing how people were behaving on that stretch of road after sign boards were installed.
+However Larry took matters very seriously and decided to do one more round of root cause analysis.
+He again spent few days talking to drivers and going through the details of all the accidents.

-Only the poor manhole was not happy because the lid was still open.
+The only one which was not happy was the manhole, because the lid was still missing and the hole was still open.

 Who is Larry –